Vous êtes ici : Accueil / TECHNICAL PAGES / Maintenance / Maintenance Optique et Réalignement / Procedure to realign the EULER telescope

 To localize the reference pixel of ECAM one points a bright star and then one makes several exposures rotating the derotator on the same image a the CCD is read only at the end.

 First use the catalogue /home/chazelas/alignmentutils/Etoiles_brillantes.rdb pick a star, send it to the EDP, modify the OB to be in the UL mode and launch the OB.
-Once done follow the following steps
+Once done follow the following steps. beware of saturation, the exposure time is 2 second per stop, thus one proably needs to use a U filter not to saturate.

 • One uses the procedure rotation_champ in the IMAGER prompter.